 Heating is particularly important for puppies.
-Young puppies cannot regulate their own body temperature for the first few weeks after being born, and chilling is a common cause of mortality in young pups.
+Young puppies cannot regulate their own body temperature.
+It is important to ensure that it is warm for the first few weeks after being born, as chilling is a common cause of mortality in young pups.

 Hence it is critical that you ensure that the whelping box has adequate, reliable heating.

-An ambient temperature of about 320 Celsius is recommended for the first 4 days after whelping.
-This can be gradually reduced to a more normal temperature over the next 2 - 3 weeks as the pups grow.
+An ambient temperature of about 32° Celsius is recommended for the first 4 days after whelping.

+This can be gradually reduced to a more normal temperature over the next 2-3 weeks as the pups grow.

-A comfortable temperature for newborn pups is likely to be too hot for the dam, though.
+A comfortable temperature for newborn pups is likely to be too hot for the dam.
 Consequently, it is advisable to heat only part of the whelping box so that the dam does not overheat.